 The topical applications are not intended to treat inflamed red spots, they are designed to prevent the progress of comedones into spots.
 Therefore, think of them as treatments which work by preventing spots from developing.
 In other words do not stop using the preparations too soon after improvement, the treatment is probably still working at this stage.
 Continue for the full period, as directed by your doctor.
 You need to apply these topical agents to the whole of the potentially affected area which has been giving you problems (e.g. the whole of the cheeks, chin and chest), whether there are spots present or not!!

 Topical treatments will nearly always lead to some redness and dryness of the skin when you first start the application.
 This will gradually settle down.
 To help your skin get used to this irritation you should start off by leaving the application on for only twenty minutes initially, and then washing it off thoroughly with soap and water.
 After one week of this you can increase to 30 - 60 minutes, depending on how well you can tolerate the treatment, and then double the length of time each week until you can leave it on for eight hours overnight.

 Beware because the treatment has a mild bleaching effect on clothing and can turn dark clothing (including bed clothes) lighter.
-It is perfectly all right for you to apply moisturising creams to counteract the drying effect of the treatments, I would recommend my Jojoba Facial Cream for the face and my Shea Body Lotion for other parts of your body, you are entirely free to apply makeup as you wish, this will not worsen your acne.
+It is perfectly alright for you to apply moisturising creams to counteract the drying effect of the treatments.
+You are entirely free to apply makeup as you wish, this will not worsen your acne.
 The treatment for acne is designed to keep the skin condition under control until the body's own tendency to get rid of acne has occurred (usually between 20 and 30 years of age).

 Most treatments for acne can be continued for prolonged periods safely until this natural improvement begins.